luizgustavocosta/16-bits/README.md

 # 16-bits
-Code for 16 bits channel
+Code for the channel 16 bits

 ## Hello World
 Is expected the following behaviors